Government of Portland, Oregon

-The government of Portland, Oregon is based on a city commission government system.
-Elected officials include the mayor, commissioners, and a city auditor.
-The mayor and commissioners (members of City Council) are responsible for legislative policy and oversee the various bureaus that oversee the day-to-day operation of the city.
+The government of Portland, Oregon, is based on a mayor–council government system.
+Elected officials include the mayor, a 12-member city council, and a city auditor.
+The city council is responsible for legislative policy, while the mayor appoints a professional city manager who oversees the various bureaus and day-to-day operations of the city.
+The mayor is elected at-large, while the council is elected in four geographic districts using single transferable vote, with 3 winning candidates per district.
+Portland's current form of government was approved by voters in a 2022 ballot measure, with the first elections under the new system held in 2024.

+Prior to 2022, Portland used a city commission government system, with the mayor and four city commissioners directly overseeing operations of the city bureaus.
+Under the previous system, all elected officials were elected at-large and served four-year terms with no term limits.
 Portland began using a commission form of government in 1913 following a public vote on May 3 of that year.
-Each elected official serves a four-year term, without term limits.
-Each city council member is elected at-large.
-In 2022, Portland residents approved a ballot measure to replace the commission form of government with a 12-member council elected in four districts using single transferable vote, with a professional city manager appointed by a directly-elected mayor, with the first elections to be held in 2024.

-Current members

 History

 The Portland Charter was the subject of much debate circa 1911–1912.
 Rival charters were drafted by four different groups, including the "official charter committee," appointed by the mayor; the "people's charter committee," constituted under the auspices of the East Side Business Men's Club; another citizen's committee which drafted the Short Charter; and the "people's committee," led by W.C.
 Benbow, which drafted the Benbow Charter.
 The Short Charter was unusual in that it would have used Bucklin voting to elect the mayor and implemented interactive representation of the people through the commissioner system; each commissioner's vote would have been weighted according to the number of votes he received in the election.
 The city council appointed a committee to draft a compromise charter.
 This charter, along with the Short Charter, were defeated in referendums.
 The following year, the city council submitted another charter to the people, which was accepted.
 The city commission government form consequently came into use in 1913, with H. Russell Albee being the first mayor under the new system.